Benchmarking Information Scrambling

 For example, for a (large) spin-$1/2$ system with scrambling dynamics, we prepare a single target spin in any pure state and choose the perturbation channel as a projective measurement on any single spin.
-The fidelity of the target spin, computed with (\ref{eq:asymfidelity}) and (\ref{eq:probasym}), saturates to $\sim 0.75$.
-On the other hand, in presence of decoherence and errors, the asymptotic state of the target spin will become random, hence resulting in $\sim 0.5$ fidelity.
-If we chooses to measure the fidelity of the total system, the corresponding values of the asymptotic fidelity would be $\sim 0.5$ and zero for ideal scrambling and decoherence respectively.
+The overlap computed with (\ref{eq:asymfidelity}) and (\ref{eq:probasym}) saturates to $\sim 0.75$.
+On the other hand, in the presence of decoherence and errors, the asymptotic state of the target spin will become random, hence resulting in $\sim 0.5$ overlap.
+Calculation of these values is presented in the SM.

 We also note the similarity between our approach and randomized benchmarking (RB) protocol \cite{Emerson2005Scalable,Magesan2011Scalable} for quantum computers.
 Indeed, our approach inherits the main benefits of RB, i.e., it is scalable and is independent with errors in state initialization and readout.